qingdo/plant/README.md

 * [WND](https://snap.stanford.edu/data/web-NotreDame.html) (University of Notre Dame webpages)
 * [YTB](https://snap.stanford.edu/data/com-Youtube.html) (Youtube social network)

 We also used some other datasets for testing.
+We do not push them on github because file size limit.
+They can be found by clicking the links below.
 * [EAS](http://users.diag.uniroma1.it/challenge9/download.shtml) (Eastern USA road network)
 * [CTR](http://users.diag.uniroma1.it/challenge9/download.shtml) (Central USA road network)
 * [USA](http://users.diag.uniroma1.it/challenge9/download.shtml) (Full USA road network)